ajahne/blog/_posts/2018-09-16-one-on-one-meeting-dos-and-donts-part1.md

 ---
 I have been conducting one-on-one meetings in various capacities and roles for over eight years.
 These meetings have evolved significantly over this time.
 I have made mistakes, learned, challenged myself, and grown tremendously as a manager and leader.

-Early on in my career I did not even know that I was supposed to have one-on-one meetings, let alone how to conduct them.
-I was thrust into the role of tech lead.
-As with most new managers, I was not provided any training nor a clear set of expectations for my role.
-Up $%!# creak; no paddle.

 During the first few years, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my one-on-one meetings.
 In Part 1 of this series I will focus on five things not to do with one on one meetings.
 With Part 2 focused on five things we should be doing.

 Let's grow!